DaniMori/git-workshop/doc/Known_issues.md

 ### Solution

-Learners should use a personal access token (<https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens>)
+Participants should use a personal access token (<https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens>)

 The easiest solution is to create a perosnal access token (classic):